 The promotion and tenure process begins with a Department Promotion and Tenure Committee recommendation.
 Each department will establish a committee as needed.
 This committee must be comprised of a minimum of three members of the department who hold full-time faculty appointments at the rank of associate professor or higher.
+Ideally, all members will be at the highest rank of candidates seeking promotion in a given cycle.
 In the event that a department does not have three eligible members, qualifying faculty from other departments in the college must be appointed to the department committee by the Department Chairperson/designee.
 To decide on tenure, the majority of members must be tenured.
-The names of the faculty members serving on the Promotion & Tenure committee should be made publically available in line with the MCG and Augusta University Promotion and Tenure Committees.
+The names of the faculty members serving on the Promotion & Tenure committee should be made publicly available in line with the MCG and Augusta University Promotion and Tenure Committees.